ArtRabs/java-basic/README.md

 - [UserInput.java](./UserInput.java) - User input with `Scanner` that handles different types of variables (refer from the previous java file) and calculating the area of a rectangle.
 - [MadLibsGame.java](./MadLibsGame.java) - Another use for `Scanner` where user inputs noun, verbs and adjective and the output will be funny, unexpected, or perhaps nonsense.
 - [ArithmeticOperators.java](./ArithmeticOperators.java) - This shows how to use arithmetic operators in way of the math, it uses +, -, *, /, and %.
 The last one is modulus not percentage, it also showcases how PEMDAS works (Parenthesis - Exponent - Multiplication - Division - Addition - Subtraction)
+- [ShoppingCartProgram.java](./ShoppingCartProgram.java) - This is basic shopping cart program.
+User input of item to buy, and price and quantity of the item by using `Scanner`.
 - Soon to add...
 (I hope it's daily)

 ## References